This post may contain affiliate links.

 It’s a striking collection of sculpture that crosses centuries and styles, and with its overarching theme of violence, clearly symbolizes the city’s (and the Medici family’s) might.

-The Palazzo Vecchio
+See the Palazzo Vecchio

 You can’t see all of Florence in a day, but since you’re at the Piazza della Signoria anyway, take a look at the Palazzo Vecchio, which is directly on the square.
-The Palazzo Vecchio, the Old Palace of Florence, is a museum, clock tower and Romanesque town hall all in one.

-Admittedly the palace, built between 1299 and 1314, looks like a grim sort of fortress from the outside.
-Inside it’s more lavish, especially the Hall of the Five Hundred, the Salone dei Cinquecento.
-This impressive chamber was added in 1494 – not by the Medicis who, remember, had been run out of the city – but by their infamous foe, Girolamo Savonarola, for whom the hall was a symbol of the new Florentine Republic.
+This impressive chamber was added in 1494 – not by the Medicis who, remember, had been run out of the city – but by their mortal foe, Girolamo Savonarola, for whom the hall became a symbol of the new Florentine Republic.

 The biggest room in all of Florence, the Hall of the Five Hundred is 54 meters long, 23 metres wide and 18 metres high.
 It was designed to hold a council of 500.
 This way, power over the city would be spread among many, rather than being held by a single family (namely, the Medicis).

 It was a short-lived dream.
-Savonarola had made too many enemies.
+Savonarola had too many enemies.
 He was denounced, the Medicis came back and reclaimed the Palazzo Vecchio.
 They put Giorgio Vasari (the designer of the Uffizi) in charge of redoing the Hall of the Five Hundred on a magnificent scale.

 The result?
 Stunning wall frescoes, golden embellishments, elaborate statues and a lavish coffered ceiling.

-Climbing the tower at the Piazza Vecchio
+Climb the Tower at the Piazza Vecchio

 Florence has a surprising amount of towers to climb.
 If you have excess energy feel free to head up the 223 steps of the Palazzo’s clock tower, the Tower of Arnofo.

-Spanning the River Arno, the bridge is a photographer’s dream because of the houses built right on it.
 Today it’s crammed with gold shops, tourists and entertainers but back in 1345, when it was originally built, it was lined with workshops, butchers, tanners, blacksmiths and the like.
-It’s fun if you’re in the mood, and a madhouse if you’re not.

 Once you’ve muscled your way into a spot by the river to photograph the bridge, it’s time for a lunch break so walk north to the Mercato Centrale.

-Mercato Centrale
+Eat at the Mercato Centrale

 The Mercato Centrale, a historic cast iron and glass building, dates back to 1874.
 Inside you’ll find the Tuscan delicacies of your dreams, from exquisite olive oils and white truffles to regional salami and ox tongue.